If you like this site,

 Here, however, we return to the problem I discussed earlier under the heading Adolescence & Adulthood—the difficulty of stimulating, with fiction, the mental processes of a reasonably sophisticated adult.

 Science fiction especially largely touts itself—well, strictly speaking, most of its authors tout it—as “the literature of ideas.”
-Brian Aldiss is himself a respected science-fiction author, and his historical examination of the field, Trillion Year Spree, can rightly be called a landmark or seminal work: presumably, Mr. Aldiss more than qualifies as an expert.
+Brian Aldiss is himself a respected science-fiction author, and his historical examination of the field, Trillion Year Spree, can rightly be called a landmark work: presumably, Mr. Aldiss more than qualifies as an expert.
 But on just the very third page of that book, still in the Introduction, we read:

 SF cannot exist without divergent opinions.
 The material with which it deals is itself controversial.
 Shall we increase technology until the whole surface of the planet is covered by concrete and steel?
 Is all religion an aberration?
 Is war inevitable?
 Will artificial intelligence take over our governance, and is that desirable?
 Do we need to conquer space?
 How would utopia come about?
 What of our immortal souls?

 Now those are without a doubt important questions and ones for which there are no universally accepted answers.
 But they are also questions that, not to be condescending but just to speak plain truth, are generally fairly obvious to bright 12-year-olds.
 We do not need a homily draped in an allegory to bring us out of some presumed stupor to a Zen enlightenment that war is bad yet humans continually make war and maybe we should try to find a way to break that cycle.
 Duh.